catalyst/developing-with-cwp/slides/docs/04_CreatingANewPage.md

 ###### $has_one
-* This is very similar to the $db field, but it specifically to a single ID on another table.
+* This is very similar to the $db field, but it specifically maps to a single ID on another table.
 * It always appears in a database column with the suffix ID
 * For example, in the future your Home Page may "has one" HeroImage.
 This creates a HeroImageID on the HomePage table, and refers to an Image class on the File table.